-Usually, scholarships are awarded for a limited time period only and are partial scholarships - which means that they may not cover the complete living expenses for the complete study period in Germany!
+Usually, scholarships are awarded for a limited time period only and are partial scholarships - which means that they might not cover the complete living expenses for the whole study period in Germany!

-They are awarded on the basis of the applicant's previous academic performance and other criteria, e. g. social commitment, letters of recommendation from professors of the home university.
+They are awarded on the basis of the applicant's previous academic performance and other criteria, e.g. social commitment or letters of recommendation from professors at their previous/current university.
 Some scholarship foundations may also require proof of German language proficiency.

 Scholarship opportunities - information by Ulm University

-- scholarships for voluntarily committed students and doctoral and PhD canditates
+- Scholarships for voluntarily committed students and doctoral/PhD canditates

 - Scholarships for students